 How Many People Get

-The incidence of parathyroid disease (hyperparathyroidism) is 1 in 800 people.
+The incidence of parathyroid disease (hyperparathyroidism) is 1 in 250

-so.
+neighbor of yours.
 All of you will know somebody with hyperparathyroidism.
-Unfortunately, it is our opinion that about 70% of
+Unfortunately,

 patients with hyperparathyroidism do not know they have it... they have